-Expected outcome Note: intermediate outcomes will be developed in future SPDs The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide Outcome indicators Note: they will be further developed in future SPDs Number of participants in ERA training sessions and other dissemination events Progress towards outcome in 2023 IPA and other EU Conferences Expected resource envelope: Human resources 26 Financial resources 27 9.94 FTE € 625,246 Fee-based No
+Expected outcome Note: intermediate outcomes will be developed in future SPDs The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide Outcome indicators Note: they will be further developed in future SPDs Number of participants in ERA training sessions and other dissemination events Progress towards outcome in 2024 This section will be populated in the following iterations of this document Expected resource envelope: Human resources Financial resources 8.95 FTE € 672,746 Fee-based No

-26 The human resources are shown in FTE, not headcount.
+&lt;sup>29 The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-27 The financial resources shown here only take into account the operational expenditures.
-For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc., please refer to Annex II.
+&lt;sup>30 The financial resources shown here only take into account the operational expenditures.
+For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target ERA1145 ERA Academy 2.14 € 335,565 Building and managing the Academy The Academy achieves its planned activities as described in the yearly Comm and Diss Plan, and reports regularly to the MB.
-Building the Knowledge HUB (e-learning environment), Safety Management Training Project and ERA Competency Framework The knowledge HUB is built as planned in the yearly Comm & Diss Plan.
-Events and webinars, dissemination activities Delivering ERA events according to the yearly Comm & Diss plan ERA1147 Coordination of international relations 1.59 € 20,403 Collaboration with OSJD Ensured Collaboration with OTIF Ensured Engagement with other international regulation bodies (Platform of regulators) Ensured Support to EC in wider international engagement Ensured ERA1148 Networks 1.05 € 47,500 Networks - NIB cooperation Organised Networks - NRB management and coordination Organised Networks - NSA Network Organised ERA1151 IPA and Western Balkans 1.00 All national rules of IPA Beneficiaries are collected, analysed and aligned to TSIs Assistance provided by ERA
+Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target ERA1145 ERA Academy 2.14 2.14 € 335,565 Building and managing the Academy The Academy develops in a sound economic way.
+Further promotion of the Academy.
+Continuously improve quality and performance, tools and procedures.
+Building the Knowledge HUB (e- learning environment), Safety Management Training Project and ERA Competency Framework Modules developed and improved implemented, updated and improved Events and webinars, dissemination activities Delivering ERA events: conferences, webinars, workshops as defined in the yearly communication and dissemination plan agreed by the MB.
+Further developing a training movement towards a strong international network of railway staff on all levels.
+Established ERA1147 Coordination of international relations 1.60 € 20,403 Collaboration with OSJD Ensured Collaboration with OTIF Ensured Engagement with other international regulation bodies (Platform of regulators) Ensured Support to EC in wider international engagement Ensured ERA1148 Networks 1.05 € 47,500 Networks - NIB cooperation Organised

-IPA beneficiaries are familiar with EVR and actively use it.
-Data from existing NVRs is successfully migrated to EVR Assistance provided by ERA IPA beneficiaries establish a functioning NSA and NIB Assistance provided by ERA Train driver licensing of IPA beneficiaries is up to the standard of the EU.
-Train driver licenses issued by WB6 are mutually recognized.
-Assistance provided by ERA WB6 have an electronic register and management system of railway infrastructure, taking into account the existence of RINF Assistance provided by ERA ERA1161 Online corporate communication 2.65 € 214,368 Community management strategy Developed by end of Dec 2023 LinkedIn - Number of original posts At least 6 posts per month Moodle platform availability > 97% (excluding maintenance) Organising Webinars At least 10 webinars/year Twitter - Number of original posts At least 10 posts per month Twitter - Number of retweets At least 12 retweets per month Website availability > 97% (excluding maintenance) YouTube - Number of original videos At least 2 videos per month ERA1163 Publications management 1.25 - Creating and implementing communication campaigns aiming at explaining ERA's mission, activities and added value 2 Communication Campaigns Strengthening and keeping the 2 internal training sessions consistence of ERA corporate design delivered to ERA Staff ERA1178

-Collaboration with 0.26
+Networks - NRB management and coordination Organised Networks - NSA Network Organised ERA1161 Online corporate communication 2.65 € 214,368 Community management strategy Running LinkedIn - Number of original posts At least 6 posts per month Moodle platform availability > 97% (excluding maintenance) Organising Webinars At least 10 webinars/year Twitter - Number of original posts At least 10 posts per month Twitter - Number of retweets At least 12 retweets per month Website availability > 97% (excluding maintenance) YouTube - Number of original videos At least 2 videos per month ERA1163 Publications management 1.25 € 47,500 Creating and implementing communication campaigns aiming at explaining ERA's mission, activities and added value 2 Communication Campaigns Strengthening and keeping the consistence of ERA corporate design 2 internal trainings delivered to ERA Staff ERA1178 Collaboration with European and 0.26 € 7,410 Assessment of the new standard version to be referred to in TSIs New version assessed within the agreed deadlines international ERA-UIC coordination TBD standardization organizations Participation to the meeting related (RASCOP, CLC/TC9X, CEN/TC256, ISO/TC269, ISO/TC204, IEC/TC9, ETSI) 50% participation based on priority topics

-European and

-international

-standardization

-organizations

-€ 7,410 Assessment of the new standard version to be referred to in TSIs New version assessed within the agreed deadlines ERA-UIC coordination Implement the coordination framework of 2021 Participation to the meeting related (RASCOP, CLC/TC9X, CEN/TC256, ISO/TC269, ISO/TC204, IEC/TC9, ETSI) 50% participation based on priority topics